 🎵Learning to negotiate and writing contracts

 The Classical Guitar Career Launch program is a live online in-person training program that continues to build what you started in the Classical Guitar Career Build program.
-By the end of Launch program, you will have a solid base on which to launch your music business and grow your career.
+By the end of the Launch program, you will have a solid comprehensive base on which to launch your music business and grow your career.

 There are two creative steps taken when turning an idea—your dream—into reality.
 The first step is the mental creation.
 It is your thoughts that create the idea.
 When your thoughts and ideas are clear—and there are no mindsets that undermine your actions—you can then take that second step and create the physical product or service.
 In other words, the first creation, your inner reality, creates the second creation, your outer reality.
 In the first module, you will examine the beliefs, assumptions, and values that can lead to your success or undermine your development.